jeffconnelly/react-native-topical/readme.md

  ### Test Steps

-1 - Install dependencies by typing `yarn install`
+1 - Install dependencies by typing `yarn install or npm install`

 2 - Install and launch the app by typing `react-native run-ios`or `react-native run-android`